moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 ![Get started with Talisman](/images/builders/interact/ethereum-api/wallets/talisman/talisman-1.png)

-On the following screen you'll be prompted to create a password to secure your new wallet.
+On the following screen, you'll be prompted to create a password to secure your new wallet.

 ![Enter password for Talisman Wallet](/images/builders/interact/ethereum-api/wallets/talisman/talisman-2.png)